What are the governing responsibilities and authority of the NAR Board of Directors?

 How will I ever keep up with all the business of the Association?

-You can count on association staff to keep you informed through the association's many communication vehicles such as:
+The answer is a great Association staff and a great website for REALTORS®!
+You can count on Association staff to keep you informed through the Association's many communication vehicles such as:

 How often does the Board of Directors meet?